Best Time to Visit Lake Sutherland: Seasonal Guide for Planning Your Trip

 Time Frame

-The low or off-season in Lake Sutherland, Washington State, typically falls between November and April.
+The low or off-season at Lake Sutherland, Washington State, typically runs from November to April.
 During this time, you’ll find fewer tourists and more availability in accommodations.
 While the weather may not be ideal for some outdoor activities such as golfing, it does offer other unique opportunities for road trips and exploring the beautiful landscapes around Sequim and Cape Flattery.

 Benefits